notasausage/pi-hole-unbound-wireguard/README.md

 ## References
 There are several write-ups out there on how to do this, as well as install scripts to do it for you.
 Since the Raspberry Pi was meant to be a learning tool, I used this opportunity to figure things out on my own with the help of documentation from both software creators and the community.
 If it weren't for the latter, I doubt I would've been able to do this on my own.
 Thanks to everyone who has taken the time to share their knowledge, and experience, in setting up a Raspberry Pi.

-**Build Your Own Wireguard VPN Server with Pi-Hole for DNS Level Ad Blocking**
+**Build Your Own WireGuard VPN Server with Pi-Hole for DNS Level Ad Blocking**
 https://www.sethenoka.com/build-your-own-wireguard-vpn-server-with-pi-hole-for-dns-level-ad-blocking/
 Seth Enoka's write-up includes some additional firewall setup with IPtables, which I skipped.
 But this is an excellent reference for what we're doing, even though he uses a VPS with Ubuntu rather than a Raspberry Pi.